 1. Pay for Online Classes.
-Employees will be paid based upon the number of students enrolled and the appropriate step on the Part-time Employee Salary Schedule, Appendix A, Section 2.
-The online classes covered under this section, are those delivered through the Learning Management System hosted by the State Board of Community and Technical Colleges (currently WAOL-Angel).
+Employees will be paid based upon the number of students enrolled and the appropriate step on the Adjunct Employee Salary Schedule, Appendix A, Section 2.
+The online classes covered under this section, are those delivered through the Learning Management System hosted by the State Board of Community and Technical Colleges (currently CANVAS).